Go to content

 Governance model

-Governance is a new management model that enhances process reliability in organizations by defining, publishing and rolling out general policies.
-Besides specific governance models like COSO and COBIT the following model provides essential elements that are needed by any organization.
-This makes governance the mortar between the strategic pillars strategy, organization, personal and reporting.
+Governance is a new management model that enhances process reliability in groups by defining, publishing, and rolling out general policies.
+Besides familiar governance models like COSO and COBIT, the following model provides essential elements needed in all organizations.
+That way makes governance the mortar between the strategic pillars strategy, organization, personal, and reporting.

-It consists out of principles, business alignment, glossary, critical success factors, metrics, guidelines and roles.
+It consists of principles, business alignment, glossary, critical success factors, metrics, guidelines, and roles

 The glossary establishes the most important terms and definitions of the corporate terminology.